open-edge-insights/ts-telegraf/README.md

 Here, the value **'publisher'**  acts as a key in the file **[config.json](./config.json)**.
 For this key, there is configuration in the **'interfaces' and 'config'** sections of the file **[config.json](./config.json)**.
 So the value of**'instance_name'** acts as a connect/glue between the Telegraf configuration **[config/Telegraf/Telegraf.conf](./config/Telegraf/Telegraf.conf)** and the **ETCD configuration [config.json](./config.json)**

-## Advanced: Multiple plugin sections of EII message bus output plugin
+## Advanced: Multiple plugin sections of message bus output plugin

-Like any other Telegraf plugin user can keep multiple configuration sections of the EII message bus output plugin in the **[config/Telegraf/Telegraf.conf](./config/Telegraf/Telegraf.conf)** file.
+Like any other Telegraf plugin user can keep multiple configuration sections of the message bus output plugin in the **[config/Telegraf/Telegraf.conf](./config/Telegraf/Telegraf.conf)** file.

 *The Telegraf's ETCD configuration for the same is*